Jeffitus/smb-bld/README.md

 For feature requests or bug reports, please visit the [issue tracker](https://github.com/jeffitus/smb-bld/issues) for blindfolded specific issues, or [Pellsson's issue tracker](https://github.com/pellsson/smb/issues) for more general issues (although I may be able to help with those, too).

-The remainder of the readme is unchanged from the original Pellsson repository.
+*The remainder of this readme is unchanged from the original [Pellsson repository](https://github.com/pellsson/smb).*

 Looking to practice on PAL?
 [Try out threecreepio's independent PAL-conversion.](https://github.com/threecreepio/pallsson)